 Slack V2 Integration Guide | PagerDuty

-• This update includes incident response capabilities: trigger and escalate incidents and run Response Plays from Slack.
-Additionally, users can create on-demand Slack channels from PagerDuty incidents.
+This update includes incident response capabilities: trigger and escalate incidents and run response plays from Slack.
+Additionally, you can create on-demand Slack channels from PagerDuty incidents.

 Requirements

-• Service-Level Configuration: Once your PagerDuty account has been mapped to your Slack workspace (see above) users with a Manager team role or base role can add the Slack extension to services.
+• Service-Level Configuration: Once you map your PagerDuty account to your Slack workspace (as detailed in the following section), if you have a Manager team role or base role, you can add the Slack extension to services.

-You need to be a workspace admin or owner.
+You must be a workspace admin or owner.

-In order to use the Slack slash command /pd trigger to trigger a PagerDuty incident, you must have a PagerDuty user license.
-In other words, Slack users who have associated their Slack account with PagerDuty can trigger incidents from the Slack interface.
-Other actions — such as acknowledging, resolving, viewing incident details, adding a note, escalating or running a Response Play — will respect the user’s PagerDuty permissions.
+To use the Slack slash command /pd trigger to trigger a PagerDuty incident, you must have a PagerDuty user license.
+Slack users who associate their Slack account with PagerDuty can trigger incidents from the Slack interface.
+Other actions — such as acknowledging, resolving, viewing incident details, adding a note, escalating, or running a response play — respect your PagerDuty permissions.

-• Users can trigger, acknowledge, resolve, escalate, add notes and run Response Plays within Slack, which will send events to PagerDuty, resulting in the corresponding incident actions.
+• You can trigger, acknowledge, resolve, escalate, add notes, and run response plays within Slack, which sends events to PagerDuty, resulting in the corresponding incident actions.

-• When a PagerDuty incident is triggered outside of Slack, an event is sent to the mapped Slack workspace, which generates a message with the incident's details in the designated channel.
-Users can then perform actions (listed above) within Slack, or within PagerDuty, and the actions will be synced bi-directionally.
+• When a PagerDuty incident triggers outside of Slack, an event is sent to the mapped Slack workspace, which generates a message with the details of the incident in the designated channel.
+You can then perform actions (listed in the previous section) within Slack or within PagerDuty, and the actions sync bi-directionally.

-Please see the PagerDuty Privacy Policy to read more about how we collect, use and disclose your information.
+View the PagerDuty Privacy Policy to read more about how we collect, use, and disclose your information.

 Version